Building a Balanced k-d Tree in O(kn log n) Time: Comparative Performance

 \subsection{Results for the $\mathitbf{O\left(n \; \boldsymbol{\log} \; n\right)}$ Algorithm}

-The $O\left(n \log n\right)$ \emph{k}-d tree-building algorithm was implemented in the Java language, and the single-threaded performance of the merge sorting, duplicate tuple removal and \emph{k}-d tree-building methods was measured using a 2.3 GHz Intel i7 processor.
-Figure \ref{fig:ComparativeTime} shows the total time in seconds that was required to perform the initial merge sort, remove the duplicate tuples and build the
+The $O\left(n \log n\right)$ \emph{k}-d tree-building algorithm was implemented in the Java language, and the single-threaded performance of the merge sorting, duplicate tuple removal, and \emph{k}-d tree-building methods was measured using a 2.3 GHz Intel i7 processor.
+Figure \ref{fig:ComparativeTime} shows the total time in seconds that was required to perform the initial merge sort, remove the duplicate tuples, and build the \emph{k}-d tree, plotted versus $n \log_2 \left(n\right)$ for $2^{18} \le n \le 2^{24}$ $\left(x,y,z,w\right)$ tuples of randomly-generated 32-bit integers.
+The dashed line depicts the least-squares fit of the total time $t$ to the function $t = mn \log_2 \left(n\right)$ where $m$ is the slope of the line.
+The correlation coefficient $r = 0.9986$ indicates an adequate least-squares fit.